Privacy policy

 All of our members, employees, workers and data processors (i.e. those who process your personal data on our behalf, for the purposes listed above), who have access to, and are associated with, the processing of personal data, are obliged to respect the confidentiality of the personal data of all visitors to the Platform and all users of our Platform and Services.

-If you ask us, we’ll confirm whether we’re processing your personal data and, subject to any applicable exemptions, provide you with a copy of that personal data (along with certain other details) within the timescales or extended timescales provided for by the GDPR for complex requests, or where applicable, provide you with an explanation as to why we will not be complying with your request.
-If you require additional copies, we may need to charge a reasonable fee.
+If you ask us, we will confirm whether we are processing your personal data and, if so, provide you with a copy of that personal data (along with certain other details).
+If you require additional copies, we may charge a reasonable fee for producing those additional copies.

-If the personal data we hold about you is inaccurate or incomplete, you’re entitled to have it rectified.
-If you are entitled to rectification and if we’ve shared your personal data with others, we’ll let them know about the rectification where possible and where this would not involve disproportionate effort.
-If you ask us, where possible and lawful to do so, we’ll also tell you who we’ve shared your personal data with so that you can contact them directly.
+If the personal data we hold about you is inaccurate or incomplete, you are entitled to have it rectified.
+If we have shared your personal data with others, we’ll let them know about the rectification where possible.
+If you ask us, where possible and lawful to do so, we will also tell you who we’ve shared your personal data with so that you can contact them.

-You can ask us to delete or remove your personal data in some circumstances such as where we no longer need it or if you withdraw your consent (where applicable because that was the legal basis on which we were processing your personal data).
-If you are entitled to erasure and if we’ve shared your personal data with others, we’ll take reasonable steps to inform those others where possible and where this would not involve disproportionate effort.
-If you ask us, where it is possible and lawful for us to do so, we’ll also tell you who we’ve shared your personal data with so that you can contact them directly.
+You can ask us to delete or remove your personal data in some circumstances, such as where we no longer need it or where you withdraw your consent (where applicable).
+If we have shared your personal data with others, we will let them know about the erasure where possible.
+If you ask us, where it is possible and lawful for us to do so, we will also tell you who we have shared your personal data with so that you can contact them directly.

-With effect from 25 May 2018, you have the right, in certain circumstances, to obtain personal data you’ve provided us with (in a structured, commonly used and machine readable format) and to reuse it elsewhere or to ask us to transfer this to a third party of your choice.
+You have the right, in certain circumstances, to obtain personal data you have provided to us (in a structured, commonly used and machine-readable format) and to reuse it elsewhere or to ask us to transfer it to your chosen third party.

 You can ask us to stop processing your personal data, and we will do so, if we are: